 Preventative Skin Care

-At the Dermatologic Surgery Center in Medina, Ohio, we believe that preventative skin care is an important investment.
+At the Dermatologic Surgery Center in Medina, Ohio, we believe that preventative skincare is an important investment.
 One example of a common concern we can prevent is acne.
 When patients visit us regularly, we are able to offer a personalized treatment plan that helps prevent breakouts in the first place.
 These treatment plans help you to maintain your smooth, healthy complexion and do not cost as much as treatments to correct the acne scars left behind.

 If you are covered in actinic keratoses (AKs), we recommend you stop by so we can monitor changes long-term and look for skin cancer.
 Your chance of developing squamous cell carcinoma (SCC) if you have AKs can be as high as 10%.
-While abstaining from tanning, you should watch for changes such as hardening, redness, bleeding, rapid volume increase and inflammation.
+While abstaining from tanning, you should watch for changes such as hardening, redness, bleeding, rapid volume increase, and inflammation.
 But you may not know what to look for and may even require surgery, such as Mohs’ micrographic surgery.
 If you have any age spots, you should make an appointment now.
 Don’t assume they are benign.
 Cancer can quickly become life-threatening.

 Come to DSC immediately if you have symptoms associated with cellulitis.
-You may requires a regime of antibiotics.
+You may require a regime of antibiotics.
 As with any antibiotics course, success depends on you taking the full series.
 This infection can quickly become life-threatening by entering your bloodstream.

 Stasis dermatitis is inflammation due to circulation problems.
-The symptoms often occur in the legs and feet, where blood tends to pool, and include swelling, open sores, itchiness and redness.
+The symptoms often occur in the legs and feet, where blood tends to pool, and include swelling, open sores, itchiness, and redness.
 When blood pools, it pressure veins and damages the capillaries, causing proteins to leak.
-The buildup of proteins, blood cells and fluid generates swelling, known as peripheral edema.
+The buildup of proteins, blood cells, and fluid generates swelling, known as peripheral edema.